Guide last updated by Hester Swift, September 2025

 Online sources

-International agreements concluded by the EU are published in the L series of the Official Journal and are available on EUR-Lex.
-They are also on Westlaw and Lexis.
+EU international agreements are published in the L series of the Official Journal and are available on EUR-Lex and Westlaw.

 Status information about EU international agreements can be found in the Treaties and Agreements Database provided by the Council of the EU's Treaty Office.
 The database covers all agreements since 1989, plus older agreements that are still in force and some important old agreements which are no longer in force.
 It also includes the Treaties, the EU's primary legislation.